Organoaluminium chemistry: From alkyl halides and aluminium

 This method is used for production of trimethylaluminium and triethylaluminium.

+The overall reaction for the production of these simple alkylaluminium compounds is thus as follows:

 Hydroalumination

 Aluminium powder reacts directly with certain terminal alkenes in the presence of hydrogen.
 The process entails two steps, the first producing dialkylaluminium hydrides.
 Such reactions are typically conducted at elevated temperatures and require activation by trialkylaluminium reagents: